pattonsgirl/CEG3120/Projects/Project0/Rubric.md

 - More than the `main` branch is selectable in GitHub.
 We can switch to the other branch and see content that may not be synced to `main`
 - GitHub repo should contain a `.gitignore` file that shows you are ignoring a set of files (or a folder) to prevent accidentally tracking them
 - Generate and complete a Pull Request in your repository in GitHub.
 Pretend you are two people.

+## Point Deductions

+- (-20% / 5.2 pts) Document does not use markdown to provide a clean visual of information